martinfehrs/Zollstock/README.md

 # Zollstock
-A header-only type-safe zero overhead compile-time physical units C++20 library.
+A header-only modularized type-safe zero overhead compile-time physical units C++20 library.

 *Zollstock is German for folding rule.
 It's a funny word, because it's a lie.
 Zoll means inch but the so called Zollstock normaly shows centimeters these days*

 This library increases the type-safety of your application by providing scalars associated with physical units.
 All additional checks are executed at compile-time, producing no overhead in your final application.
+It comes in two flavours: modularized and as header-only, for those poor souls who got stuck in the past.
 The library is SI-centric.
 All non-SI units are defined relative to their corresponding counterpart.
 All built-in numeric types known in C++20 can be combined with units except `char` which isn't considered a number but a character.
 You can use `signed char`, `unsigned char`, `std::int8_t` or